PriyankaaNigam/AI-Data-Unlocked/CFPB_Complaint_Analysis/READMe.md

 3. **New Metric:** Created a "timely Response Rate" metric using CASE statements to evaluate company service quality.

 ## Key Insights
-- Credit reporting is the top complaint (>55% of complaints)
+- **Credit reporting** accounted for over 55% of total comlaints, far exceeding other categories.
-- Complaint volume has increased exponentially over time
+- Complaint volume has increased **exponentially** over time.
-- Many firms respond on time despite hiher complaint counts
+- Although many firms have very high complaint counts, they give a timely repsonse to complaints (>97%)
+- Suggests necessity for proactive customer service rather than reactive complaint management.

 ##Tools
 - SQLite3
-- DB Drowser for SQLite
+- DB Browser for SQLite